woodjazz/woodjazz.github.io/index.md

 - Hold [Shift key] + [Left Mouse Button] to drag camera around.
 - Press [R key] to reset the camera position.

+>For momohome and planet you can connect a XBox360 gamepad to one USB and play around...
+(You can test your gamepad [here](http://html5gamepad.com/))